minhhpham/analysis-backend/README.md

 planning and decision making processes.
 It is likely that over time the system will become easier to deploy by third parties, but we do not plan to provide technical support for such deployments.

+**Note**: This modified version would look for a GTFS package in the main directory (analysis-backend/gtfs.zip) instead of getting the GTFS package from user upload.
+This is to prepare for an integration between [Retro-GTFS](https://github.com/CUTR-at-USF/retro-gtfs/tree/GTFS-Realtime) and Conveyal Analysis where Retro-GTFS results, which are saved on disk, would be loaded automatically to Conveyal Analysis.

 ## Configuration

 Conveyal Analysis can be run locally (e.g. on your laptop) or on Amazon Web Services EC2 instances, depending on the